Smitesh25/DAA-Assignments/assi4/README.md

 Hence, the time complexity for the above approach is log2 (n).

 Space Complexity
-o(logn) because of the recussion call stack
+o(logn) because of the recursion call stack

 References